 Being a Muslim was never easy.
 Throughout the centuries, from the beginning of our history, we had a very difficult life.
 Not because of what the Holy Quran says.
 Not because of what we should or shouldn’t do.
 It was and is still because of the people talking about us.
 People who try to make us to bad people.
 Try to equate us with the words “bad”, “evil” and even “terrorists”.

 “You only can see what I allow you to see.
 Now, that is freedom.”
 And that does not only apply to Hijabis and Muslims but for everyone.
 Female and male.
 Young and old.
 Muslim, Christian, Jewish and everyone else.
-Especially in a democratic country, like e.g. Germany is.
+Especially in a democratic country like Germany.
 We are allowed to be the ones who we want to be.
 “Every person shall have the right to free development of his personality insofar as he does not violate the rights of others or offend against the constitutional order or the moral law.”
-Art.2 Abs.
-1 GG.
+(Art.2 Abs.
+1 GG).
 Nevertheless, we still have “haters” on a daily basis.

-This case is not isolated.
+This is not a single case.
 This happened to me way too often.
 The thing is: It’s not only me.
 Other people experience this, too.
 There are old grannies, who are not able to defend themselves (Which I experienced, too).
 If people with courage are not nearby, it can happen that people without courage get intimidated or even harmed.
 I’m glad that my friend and I were at the right place at the right time when another man tried to harm the old woman with hijab at the bank.
-And I’m even gladder that there were some helpful people, who came to help us, too.
+And I’m even more glad that there were some helpful people, who came to help us, too.

-Because no matter how many people hate us Muslims, there are two more who see us as another human being.
-A human being who should be respected, like every other person, too.
+Because no matter how many people hate us Muslims, there are double of who see us as just another human being.
+A human being who should be respected, like every other person should be too.